AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 ### My review of all the questions of each pillars in the Well Architected Tool are as follows:

+There are 58 main questions on the AWS Well-Architected Tool comprised of 6 pillars.

 ## Operational Excellence Pillar

 The Operational Excellence pillar includes the ability to support development and run workloads effectively, gain insight into your operations, and to continuously improve supporting processes and procedures to deliver business value.